Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Pre-stepping
  vertexAy is a floating point value but pixels are evenly spaced at integers.
 It is not okay to just round vertex coordinates to the nearest screen pixel integer, as in motion this causes vertex wobbling and unsightly seams between adjacent triangles.

- The start value of Y at point A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
+ The start value of Y at vertex A is pre-stepped ahead to the next highest integer pixel row using the ceiling (round up) function.
 This prestep of Y also factors in the clipping window so that the DDA accumulators are correctly advanced to the top row of the clipping region.
 To ensure that the sampling is visually correct, the X major, X minor, and vertex attributes (U, V, R, G, B, etc.) are also pre-stepped forward by the same Y delta using linear interpolation.
+This also holds true for the start of each horizontal span.
+The starting X is also rounded up to the next integer.
+The span attribute's starting X values are also interpolated ahead using the amount by which X was rounded up.

 ## Projection
 ### Core Concept